 Note: Amazon Prime in Canada does not include all of these benefits, please refer to this page for more details on what would be included in your membership.
 You should check your local Amazon website for more information if you are based in another country.

 1 – Music

-With Amazon Prime, you get access to Prime Music which means over 2 million songs with no annoying commercials.
+One of my favorite Amazon Prime account benefits is that you get access to Prime Music which means over 2 million songs with no annoying commercials.
 Amazon updates the selection of songs and albums available with Prime Music periodically, adding new titles and sometimes removing songs.
 Both the US and UK have Prime Music but I think the songs and playlists that are available differ.